garyjh126/MLFYP_Project/README.md

 on an imperfect information environment, to derive results, and hopefully build an intelligent poker bot in the process.

+The project is inspired by the work of the students and teachers at the [University of Alberta](http://poker.cs.ualberta.ca/).
+The project set out here was named [Cepheus](http://poker.srv.ualberta.ca/).
+I also take inspiration from other ambitious projects which set out to solve No limit Texas Hold 'em which has extended complications due to the continuous range of betting values; hence the label 'No limit'.
+Such projects include [Deepstack](https://matchpoker.net/deepstack-ai/) and [Libratus](https://www.cs.cmu.edu/~noamb/papers/17-IJCAI-Libratus.pdf).
 ## Cepheus – AI playing Limit Texas Hold’em Poker

 Even though the titles of the research papers claim solving poker – formally it was essentially solved.
 Essentially solving Heads Up Limit* Texas Hold’em meant researchers were able to come up with an approximation (indistinguishable from original one for human during a lifetime) of a strategy profile coined 'Nash Equilibrium'.
 In two person zero-sum games playing a strategy from a Nash Equilibrium is also the best any player can do in case of no knowledge of his opponent’s strategy.